 This lack of data is widely recognised and WasteMINZ together with a broad range of stakeholders is working to collaboratively develop a National Waste Data Framework, which will help us to better understand the issues and put all parties in a better place to develop effective evidence-based solutions.

 The Sustainable Business Network is working with our members to accelerate the transition to a circular economy here in New Zealand.
 We’re running a series of events around the country called The BIG Think, where we aim to find out what the opportunities and challenges are in doing this.
-Click here to find out when The BIG Think will be happening in your region.

 To get involved with SBN’s ongoing work in the circular economy, contact James Griffin.